freeman-lab/tinycloud-aws/README.md

 > cloud driver module for amazon web services

-A driver module that implements the driver API for [`tinycloud`](https://github.com/freeman-lab/tinycloud) on amazon web services.
+A driver module that implements the driver API for [`tinycloud`](https://github.com/freeman-lab/tinycloud) on Amazon Web Services.

 ## example